On-campus ITAP Hosts

 - Clearly-articulated project objectives

-- Opportunities for ITAP intern to gain valuable technology-related work experience
+- Opportunities for ITAP interns to gain valuable technology-related work experience

 - Clearly conceived plans for mentoring intern, including plans for professional development